 Budget, budget, budget Maintaining a household budget is a smart idea for anyone.
 But for newlyweds who are still adjusting to shared financial responsibilities and learning each other’s spending patterns, it’s especially important.
 Each of you will probably bring both assets and debts into the relationship – and merging them will be easier if you set up a budget.
 Find ways to cut costs by combining expenses like wireless plans.
 Understand where your money is going, and set joint goals.

 Marriage changes the way you look at insurance and estate planning.
 Suddenly, you’ve got someone else who depends on you and your income.
 If you both work, you may want to consider term life insurance as a way to protect each other’s earning potential.
 Disability coverage could be even more important, since the odds of being injured during your working years are generally higher than dying.
 Look at your separate health insurance plans and see if it makes sense to keep separate coverage or to combine forces and whether you can enroll without waiting for an open enrollment period.

 Don’t be retiring about retirement

-If you have employer retirement plans, Individual Retirement Accounts (IRAs), pensions or other retirement accounts, you’ll want to update the beneficiary designations.
+If you have employer retirement plans, Individual Retirement Accounts (IRAs), pensions or other retirement accounts, you may want to update the beneficiary designations.
 If you’ll be filing a joint tax return, there are advantages to both of you contributing to retirement accounts.
-And with two people contributing, you’ll have a better chance of reaching your retirement goals.
+And with two people contributing, you may have a better chance of reaching your retirement goals.

 Being up front with your financial goals and fears sets the stage for an ongoing, open dialog.
 Recognize that your spouse may see money differently from you and respect that.
 Wherever you’re coming from, we can help you find the middle ground and work toward establishing common financial goals.